jw2249a/2017-bayes-audit/2017-code/README.md

   optical scan bubble.
   A **write-in** selection has a selection id beginning with a plus sign (example: ``"+BobWhite"``).
-  (When the list of valid selections is given, we can list ``"+"`` as a valid selection to indicate that write-ins are allowed.)

 * **Paper Ballot Collection Identifiers** (example: ``"BoulderPBC25"``) A paper ballot collection identifier is called a ``"pbcid"`` in the code.